Future-Proof Your Leadership: The Ultimate Guide to Talent Development & Succession Planning

 Assessing Readiness and Gaps

-Once critical roles are mapped, assess the readiness of potential successors.
-This involves evaluating their current skills, experience, and leadership competencies against the requirements of the target role.
-Identifying gaps allows for targeted development interventions to prepare them for future responsibilities.
+Once critical roles have been identified, the subsequent step is to meticulously assess the readiness of potential internal successors.
+This assessment should evaluate their current skill sets, depth of experience, leadership competencies, and overall potential against the specific requirements and challenges of the target role.
+Identifying any gaps between an individual’s current capabilities and the future role’s demands is crucial.
+These identified gaps then inform the creation of targeted development interventions designed to prepare them adequately for assuming greater responsibilities.

 Developing a Succession Pipeline